 - Work with ICS-CERT for onsite or subject matter support.

-For more information, download the Onsite Consultation and Self-Evaluation Fact Sheet.
-To request onsite assistance, please send an email to firstname.lastname@example.org.
+For more information, or to request onsite assistance, please send an email to firstname.lastname@example.org.